pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do you think a woman should take a man last's name?
 Why or why not?
 How about hyphenated last names?
 Would the man consider a hyphenated last name too?
 * Do you have a vision of a perfect honeymoon (or second honeymoon)?

-# Winter
-## Winter verbs:
-* skiing
-* melt

-## Winter nouns
-* ice
-* snow
-* Holidays
-* presents

-## Winter adjectives
-* snowy
-* icy
-* uncomfortable
-* chilly
-* Windy
-* Wet
-* White
-* Dreary
-* cloudy

-* How Do You Fight the Winter Blues?
-* Are you susceptible to the Winter Blues?
-* Are you susceptible to depression during the winter?
-* What Would You Do on a Snow Day?
-* What Are Your Experiences With Severe Weather? e.g. hurricanes, typhoons, tornadoes, hail storm
-* What Would Your Vacation Break Be Like?
-* What's Your Favorite winter Food?

 ## Spring